Volunteer Opportunities

 www.famemusic.org

-FAME provides music education and educational support to middle and high schools students in Prince George’s County, MD.
-Offerings include the FAME jazz band, a summer music program and it’s core offering, Music is Central, that’s provided throughout the school year.
+FAME provides music education and educational support to middle and high school students in the Greater Washington Region.
+Offerings include the FAME Jazz Band Program, Summer Music Program and the Music is Central Program which provides support to school music departments throughout the school year.

 P.O.
 Box 2228